Sienci-Labs/Resources/vortex/vx-second-project.md

 Which of these two options you’d like to use likely depends on your personal preference and experience between the two, but either will work the same.

-During the tool change, one thing to be <strong>very mindful</strong> of is to not bump into the Vortex chuck or mounted stock.
+During the tool change, one thing to be <b>very mindful</b> of is to not bump into the Vortex chuck or mounted stock.
 Similar to how you’d want to make sure the X or Y axis doesn’t move when changing tools, you’ll want to pay special attention to not rotate the A-axis.

-One way to do this is to enable <strong>holding current</strong> in your firmware settings.
+One way to do this is to enable <b>holding current</b> in your firmware settings.
 Simply navigate to your Firmware tab and ensure that you have $1 set for 255.
 This will keep the A-axis stiff and prevent you from bumping it out of alignment.
 If you’re unsure of this setting and what it does, leave this unchanged as it could cause more issues than good.

 <img class="nar aligncenter wp-image-5824 size-medium" src="https://resources.sienci.com/wp-content/uploads/2023/08/2023-08-22_14-43-00-850x492.jpg" alt="" width="850" height="492" />